asu-cactus/cactusdb/docker-doc/README.md

 Before `make release` in Velox folder, you are required to set the following two environment variables:

 The following paths can be directly used if you are using docker.
 Otherwise, you need to accordingly adjust it.

 ```
 Caffe2_DIR=/usr/local/lib/python3.10/dist-packages/torch/share/cmake/Caffe2
 Torch_DIR=/usr/local/lib/python3.10/dist-packages/torch/share/cmake/Torch
 ```

-3rd-party dependecies
+### 3rd-party dependecies

-EvaDB with modification to support `ARRAY` in Postgres.
+#### EvaDB

+Since the latest EvaDB does not support datetype `ARRAY` in Postgres, we introduce a patch which can be installed through the following:

 ```
 git clone https://github.com/lixi-zhou/evadb.git
 git checkout array